01 March 2019: the flight to Havana

 Frank “The Irishman” Sheeran in “I Heard You Paint Houses,” 2004

 On 01 March 2019, I was wriggling in my seat, trying to find the least uncomfortable position an Airbus parked on the Houston runway.
 I had a pen was in my right hand, and a half-read paperback copy of Frank “The Irishman” Sheeran’s “I Heard You Paint Houses” was in my left.
-I was grumpy, a self-inflicted result of staying up to late and not getting enough sleep, and not enough time horizontal to relax my spine.
-To make it worse, I had forgotten to remove my Leatherman tool from my pocket, and my Victorionox from my keychain, and both had been confiscated at airport security.
+I was grumpy, a self-inflicted result of staying up to late and not enough time horizontal.
+To make it worse, I had forgotten to remove my Leatherman tool from my pocket and my Victorionox from my keychain, and both had been confiscated at airport security in San Diego.

 The intercom cracked on, and a voice that sounded like it was accepting my order from a drive-through speaker mumbled an apology that the delayed passengers were boarding now.